brennv/openshiftv3-training/training-guide.md

 ```

 ## Openshift Enterprise Installation
-While the ose installer is being finalized, your learning environment offers a pre-installed ose v3 based on the beta4 softare.
+While the ose installer is being finalized, your learning environment offers a pre-installed ose v3 based on the beta4 software.
 Once the environment has started, you should find the following from `ravshello`:
 ```
   ose-workstation
      State:              STARTED